jaredpetersen/kafka-connect-redis/README.md

 ## Connectors
 ### Source
-Subscribes to Redis channels/patterns using the Pub/Sub feature and writes the received messages to Kafka.
-[Keyspace notifications](https://redis.io/topics/notifications) are supported.
+Subscribes to Redis channels/patterns (including [keyspace notifications](https://redis.io/topics/notifications)) using the Pub/Sub feature and writes the received messages to Kafka.

 For more information, see the [detailed documentation](/docs/source).